meshery/meshery/docs/pages/project/index.md

 # Meshery Overview

 As the cloud native management plane, Meshery enables the operation and management of Kubernetes, any service mesh, and their workloads.
-Meshery's powerful performance management functionality is accomplished through implementation of [Service Mesh Performance](https://smp-spec.io) (SMP).
-Meshery's cloud native manager functionality leverages [Service Mesh Interface](https://smi-spec.io) (SMI) and Meshery is the conformance tool for SMI.
-Meshery integrates with Open Application Model (OAM) to enable users to deploy service mesh patterns.
+Meshery's powerful performance management functionality is accomplished through implementation of [Cloud Native Performance](https://smp-spec.io). <!-- Meshery's cloud native manager functionality leverages [Service Mesh Interface](https://smi-spec.io) (SMI) and Meshery is the conformance tool for SMI. --> Meshery Catalog enable users to capture and share cloud native design patterns.
 Meshery enables operators to deploy WebAssembly filters to Envoy-based data planes.
-Meshery facilitates learning about functionality and performance of service meshes and incorporates the collection and display of metrics from applications running on or across service meshes.
+Meshery facilitates learning about functionality and performance of infrastructure and incorporates the collection and display of metrics from applications.

 ##### **Meshery as a project and its community**